On the Stability and Gelfand Property of Symmetric Pairs: Introduction

-Using this method and the results of \cite{hel}, we link the stability of a pair $(G,H)$ to another geometric property, namely that $H$ has a single open orbit in any parabolic quotient of $G$.
-We call this property p-stability, and show that stability implies p-stability.
-This result, combined with representation-theoretic results due to Blanck - Delorme and van den Ban in their papers \cite{del} and \cite{ban}, shows that both the Gelfand property and the stability property of a pair imply the p-stability, which can be regarded as an evidence to their equivalence.
-However, for \emph{p-adic} pairs p-stability is strictly weaker than stability, as we give an example of a p-stable pair which is not stable.
-The equivalence of the stability and p-stability for the real case, as long as for the case in which $G$ is quasi-split is still conjectural.
+In this paper we settle the stability problem in a systematic way, producing a practical method to decide the stability for pairs $(G,H)$.
+Using this method and the results of \cite{HW93}, we show that the stability of a pair $(G,H)$ imply the uniqueness of open orbits of $H$ in every parabolic quotient of $G$.
+We call a pair with the latter property a \textbf{p-stable pair}.
+This result, combined with representation-theoretic results due to Blanck-Delorme and van den Ban in \cite{BD08} and \cite{vdB88} respectively, shows that both the Gelfand property and the stability of a pair imply its p-stability.
+We conjecture that in the real case or in the case where $G$ is quasi-split, stability and p-stability are equivalent.
+However, for \emph{p-adic} pairs p-stability is strictly weaker than stability (See Example \ref{example: example 1}).